9. Wahtum Lake Loop

 Description

-Old-growth forests surround peaceful Wahtum Lake, a glistening gem tucked into the head of the Eagle Creek basin along the eastern margin of the Mark O. Hatfield Wilderness.
-Douglas-fir and western hemlock, species typically found at low elevations, intermingle with noble fir and Pacific silver fir on the hillslopes above the lake.
-Portions of three trails can be linked together to form a 3 ½ mile loop around the basin.
+Old-growth forests surround most of peaceful Wahtum Lake, a glistening gem tucked into the head of the Eagle Creek basin along the eastern margin of the Mark O. Hatfield Wilderness.
+Old Douglas-fir and western hemlock, species typically found at low elevations, intermingle with noble fir and Pacific silver fir on the hillslopes above the lake.
+Portions of three trails can be linked together to form an encircling loop around the basin.

-The Eagle Creek Fire (2017) burned nearby and is visible from the top of Chinidere Mountain, but did not affect the forests along this loop.
-I plan to field check the entire loop in 2024.
+The forest appears largely unchanged, though the Eagle Creek Fire (2017) burned nearby and is starkly visible from the top of Chinidere Mountain.

 Previous